sahasra09/sahasra09/README.md

 athlete:- i play badminton professionally and skate some times

- I do enjoy coding and 3d designing ( still getting better ) n have created over 100+ reps on various stuff involving python, ml, c++ , sql, css and matlab
+ I do enjoy coding and 3d designing ( still getting better ) n have created over 100+ reps on various stuff involving python, c++ , sql, css and matlab